 ON IMPENDING CHANGES IN THE FASHION CALENDAR

-Bentivegna
+Bentivegna, FIT

 The fashion calendar will shift due to the coronavirus, and I think that it’s a welcome shift.
-Slower fashion can help to reduce markdowns if we are able to successful tighten collections and revert back to seasonal collections.
+Slower fashion can help to reduce markdowns if we are able to successfully tighten collections and revert back to seasonal collections.

-We should expect to see Men’s and Women’s fashion shows combined and a designer showcasing their entire collection at once instead of having two separate shows.
+We should expect to see men’s and women’s fashion shows combined and a designer showcasing their entire collection at once instead of having two separate shows.

-Vaccarello,
+Vaccarello, Saint Laurent

 There is no good reason to follow a calendar developed years ago when everything was completely different.
 I don’t want to rush a collection just because there is a deadline.
 Our decision not to be part of any predefined calendar this year stems from our desire to recognize the importance of our time.

-We are not planning to change our men’s and women’s collection presentation strategywill be presented separately.
+We are not planning to change our men’s and women’s collection presentation strategy – they will be presented separately.

-Our approach to the collections has always been less “seasonal” than what the term usually implies.
+Our approach to the collections has always been less ‘seasonal’ than what the term usually implies.
 Each collection is an evolution of what has come before, combining timeless Saint

 Laurent pieces and new silhouettes.